 In 2020, the economy looks set to shrink for a third consecutive year.
-Although the pace of contraction should ease, still-high inflation and interest rates, coupled with faltering investor confidence, will weigh on investment and spending, while the new levies will hamper export growth.
-Latin Focus Consensus sees the economy contracting 1.5% in 2020, which is up 0.3 percentage points from last month's estimate, before rebounding 1.7% in 2021.
+Although the pace of contraction was expected to ease, still-high inflation and interest rates, coupled with faltering investor confidence, will weigh on investment and spending, while the new levies will hamper export growth.
+The COVID-19 crisis and the lock-down imposed by authorities in Argentina will have large impact on an already fragile economy.